Michigan State vs. Indiana NCAA Football Odds, Plays and Insights | October 16, 2021

 - The Spartans have covered the spread once this season when favored by 4.5 points or more (in two chances).

-- Michigan State has gone over the point total in 50% of its opportunities this year (three times in six games with a set point total).
+- Michigan State's games this year have gone over the point total in 50% of its opportunities (three times in six games with a set point total).

 - Find the latest spread and moneyline odds for Michigan State at SISportsbook.